BYUMVUHOREAimable/kinyarwanda-voice-assistant/README.md

 ## 📜 License

-MIT License – Open source and free to use!
+BYUMVUHOREAimable License – Open source and free to use!

 ---
-Built with ❤️ for Rwanda's AI ecosystem
+Built with love for All AI ecosystem

+---
+Happy coding & learning!